AndreaPontrandolfo/sheriff/README.md

 ## <a name="vscode-support"></a>🚀 VSCode support

-The Eslint `FlatConfig` support is currently not enabled by default by the [VSCode Eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+The ESLint `FlatConfig` support is currently not enabled by default by the [VSCode ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 It needs to be enabled manually with a flag.
 It's advisable to enable it at the workspace level, meaning in the project `.vscode/settings.json`, like so:

 ```JSONC